A Quick Screening Test for OCD

 9. Do you often repeat routine behaviors (e.g., locking doors, turning off light switches, turning off stove burners, etc.) because you're not sure you have done these behaviors or done them "just right"?

-10. Do you frequently ask others for reassurance that tasks have been properly completed (e.g., "Did I lock the door?"
-"Did I shut the windows?" etc.)
+10. Do you frequently ask others for reassurance that tasks have been properly completed (e.g., "Did you wash your hands?"
+"Did I lock the door?"
+"Did you shut the windows?" etc.)

 11. Do you repeatedly ask others for reassurance that things are all right or that you haven't done something "wrong," "bad," or harmful?